NVIDIA/modulus/README.md

 ### Seamless PyTorch Integration
 Modulus is built on top of PyTorch, providing a familiar and user-friendly experience for those already proficient with PyTorch.
-This includes a simple Python interface and modular design, making it easy to integrate with existing PyTorch workflows.
+This includes a simple Python interface and modular design, making it easy to use Modulus with existing PyTorch workflows.
 Users can leverage the extensive PyTorch ecosystem, including its libraries and tools, while benefiting from Modulus's specialized capabilities for physics-ML.
 This seamless integration ensures that users can quickly adopt Modulus without a steep learning curve.